 The lost children point is in the Information Marquee where staff will be available to assist you.
 Marshalls will also be out on route to help you.

-We have a team of litter pickers collecting plastic bottles for recycling, but please help us recycle as much waste as possible by using the recycling bins provided whenever you can.
+We have a team of litter pickers collecting and sorting waste for recycling, but please help us recycle as much waste as possible by using the recycling bins provided whenever you can.

 If you lose anything during the event, you can either contact us on the Facebook page, or contact the Council’s Special Events team at email@example.com.

-Please bear in mind that the council’s Special Events team will be extremely busy over the weekend, and will be back in the office on after the event.
+Please bear in mind that the Special Events team will be extremely busy over the weekend, and will be back in the office on the Monday after the event.

 Before the Race

-Race packs will be sent out to all participants approximately two weeks before the race.
+Race packs will be sent out to all participants approximately one week before the race.
 Runners can expect to start receiving their race packs week commencing 12th September, so keep and eye on your post box!

-If you need to update your address after the race packs have been posted we still may be able to assist.
-However, there will be a small charge to re-issue race packs.
+If you need to update your address after the race packs have been posted we may be able to assist, however there will be a small charge to re-issue race packs.